akabe/slap/getting-started.md

 ### Demonstration of static size checking

-Have you tried the [demonstration of static size checking](index.html#demo) on the home?
+Have you tried the [demonstration of static size checking](index.html#demo)?
 If not so, we suggest you to try it because the most important feature of SLAP is **static size checking** for vector and matrix operations.
-SLAP detects dimensional inconsistency at compile time and helps you debug.
+SLAP detects dimensional inconsistency at compile time and helps your debug.